A perturbative approach to the reconstruction of the eigenvalue spectrum of a normal covariance matrix from a spherically truncated counterpart: Perturbative estimators vs. the iterative one

-Finding analytic relations between the expectation value in sample space of polynomial functions of $\hat\mu$ and analogous functions of $\hat\lambda$ is a difficult task, since we dispose of no analytic representation of the reconstruction operator $\tau_\rho^{-1}$.
-This goes beyond the aims of the present paper, so we limit ourselves to perform a simulative study in the specific case where $\cP_N$ distributes according to $\Sigma=\diag(\lambdaEX)$, with $\lambdaEX$ introduced in the previous section.
-In our study, we have chosen $N=200,\ 250,\ \ldots,\ 2000$; for each value of $N$, we have generated about 5000 normal populations; for each of them, we have then considered Euclidean balls with $\rho=4.0,\ 6.0,\ldots,\ 40.0$ and for each pair $(\rho,N)$ we have finally measured bias and variance of $\hat\lambda$ and $\hat\lambdabar$\raisebox{-0.1ex}{$^{(k)}$}.
-As an example, in Fig.~\ref{fig:biasvar} we report our results at $\rho=6.0$ (corresponding to a weak truncation with $\alpha(6.0;\lambdaEX)\simeq 0.844$)\footnote{statistical errors of the sample estimate of the variances have been computed according to the general formula for the standard error ${\rm se}(\var(\hat\lambda_k)) = \widehat{\var(\hat\lambda_k)}\cdot[2/(N-1)+\hat\kappa/N]$, where $\widehat{\var(\hat\lambda_k)}$ is the sample estimate of $\var(\hat\lambda_k)$ and $\hat\kappa$ is the sample excess kurtosis of the distribution of $\var(\hat\lambda_k)$.\phantom{$\widehat{\var(\hat\lambda_k)}$}}.
-From the plots on the left we notice that \begin{itemize} \item[{\it i})]{the bias of $\hat\lambdabar$\raisebox{-0.1ex}{$^{(k)}$} is weakly sensitive to $N$ for all $k$'s; it converges asymptotically to the intrinsic perturbative bias corresponding to $\mu = \lim_{N\to\infty}\hat \mu$, with finite size corrections proportional to~$1/N$;} \item[{\it ii})]{$\hat\lambda$ is slightly biased at finite $N$ and asymptotically unbiased; convergence is again reached linearly in $1/N$.} \end{itemize} Similarly, from the plots on the right we observe that \begin{itemize} \item[{\it iii})]{all variances vanish linearly in $1/N$;} \item[{\it iv})]{the variance of the higher eigenvalues increases at fixed $N$ as we add perturbative corrections;} \item[{\it v})]{by contrast, the variance of the lower eigenvalues decreases at fixed $N$ as we add perturbative corrections;} \item[{\it vi})]{the iterative estimator has a higher variance than all its perturbative approximations at the top of the spectrum and a lower one at the bottom of it.} \end{itemize} The variance plots illustrate the potential usefulness of the perturbative estimators.
-The reconstruction of the upper part of the spectrum achieved from the iterative algorithm is rather noisy when $N$ is moderately small ({\it e.g.} in this case $N\lesssim 400$).
-The perturbative estimators allow to control the variance, the price to pay being the introduction of an asymptotic non--vanishing bias.
-Depending on the specific context, there will be an optimal choice for the order of the perturbative approximation, which guarantees acceptable values of both bias and variance.
+Finding analytic relations between the expectation in sample space of polynomial functions of $\hat\mu$ and analogous functions of $\hat\lambda$ is non-trivial, since no analytic representation of $\tau_\rho^{-1}$ is given.
+This task goes beyond the aims of the present paper.
+Here, we adopt a pragmatic approach where we limit ourselves to simulations with a specific choice of $\Sigma$.
+In particular, we assume that $\cP_N$ distributes normally with $\Sigma=\diag(\lambdaEX)$ and $\lambdaEX$ as introduced in sect.~4.
+In our study, we choose $N=200,\ 250,\ \ldots,\ 2000$; for each value of $N$, we generate about 5000 normal populations; for each of them, we consider Euclidean balls with $\rho=4.0,\ 6.0,\ldots,\ 40.0$ and for each pair $(\rho,N)$ we measure bias and variance of $\hat\lambda$ and $\hat\lambdabar$\raisebox{-0.1ex}{$^{(k)}$}.
+In Fig.~\ref{fig:biasvar} we report the results we obtained for $\rho=6.0$ (corresponding to weak truncation with $\alpha(6.0;\lambdaEX)\simeq 0.844$)\footnote{Statistical errors of the sample estimate of the variances have been computed according to the general formula for the standard error ${\rm se}(\var(\hat\lambda_k)) = \widehat{\var(\hat\lambda_k)}\cdot[2/(N-1)+\hat\kappa/N]$, where $\widehat{\var(\hat\lambda_k)}$ is the sample estimate of $\var(\hat\lambda_k)$ and $\hat\kappa$ is the sample excess kurtosis of the distribution of $\var(\hat\lambda_k)$.\phantom{$\widehat{\var(\hat\lambda_k)}$}}.
+From the plots on the left we notice that \begin{itemize}[itemsep=0.0em] \item[{\it i})]{the bias of $\hat\lambdabar$\raisebox{-0.1ex}{$^{(k)}$} is weakly sensitive to $N$ for all $k$'s; it converges asymptotically to an intrinsic perturbative bias with finite size corrections proportional to~$1/N$;} \item[{\it ii})]{$\hat\lambda$ is slightly biased at finite $N$ and asymptotically unbiased; convergence to the asymptotic limit is again reached linearly in $1/N$.} \end{itemize} Similarly, from the plots on the right we observe that \begin{itemize}[itemsep=0.0em] \item[{\it iii})]{all variances vanish asymptotically and have finite size corrections proportional to $1/N$;} \item[{\it iv})]{the variance of the higher eigenvalues ($\lambdabar^{(k)}_3,\lambdabar^{(k)}_4$) increases at fixed $N$ as we increase the order of truncation of the perturbative series;} \item[{\it v})]{the variance of the lower eigenvalues ($\lambdabar^{(k)}_1,\lambdabar^{(k)}_2$) decreases at fixed $N$ as we increase the order of truncation of the perturbative series;} \item[{\it vi})]{the iterative estimator of the higher eigenvalues ($\hat\lambda_3,\hat\lambda_4$) has a higher variance than all its perturbative approximations, while the iterative estimator of the lower eigenvalues ($\hat\lambda_1,\hat\lambda_2$) has a lower variance than all its perturbative approximations.} \end{itemize}